 Memphis may be known as the “Home of the Blues,” and the “Birthplace of Rock ‘n Roll,” but the city also has another notch in its belt: Memphis is the “Barbecued Pork Capital of the World,” hosting one of the world’s largest BBQ Festivals every May.

-The list of the Best BBQ Places Travel and Leisure included in their article are Arizona, Nevada, California, Idaho, and Washington!
+Travel and Leisure’s list included Arizona, Nevada, California, Idaho, and Washington!
 What kinda Mayo loving, unseasoned BBQ, Avacado toast eating, rhythmically challenged, bitter deviled egg munching list is this?

 Clearly, Karen wrote this whitewashed article with her raisins in the potato salad loving ass.